In this post I am going to show you the most common WordPress SEO mistakes I see on a daily basis, and exactly how to fix them.

 This post from Code Gravity with a massive list of SEO-related plugins for WordPress.

-Not optimizing your pages and posts for keywords (words that people search for) is a huge mistake.
+Not optimizing pages and posts for keywords (words that people search for) is a huge mistake most amateur bloggers make.

 Want to know why?

 It’s because search engines still look for clues from us to figure out what a specific page or post is about.
 They can usually tell what we are writing about, but a few specific signs from us really hammer the point home for them.
 And get us ranked for those keywords!

 So, instead of wishing Google and Co. understand what you am writing a post on, you can make sure they know.